Cheong43/Cheong43/README.md

 ### Hi there I’m Zhichang Lin,👋

-A computer science student 🧑‍🎓 from University of Bristol.
+Computer science student 🧑‍🎓 from University of Bristol.
 I fascinating with every theory and new ideas of computing!

 - 🔭 I’m currently working on final project of degree.
-- 🌱 I’m learning smart contract and blockchain tech stacks.
+- 🌱 I’m learning smart contract and blockchain stacks.
 - 💬 I’m looking for software engineering internship or collaboration.
 - 📫 How to reach me: sameslam@outlook.com
 - ⚡ Vinyl digger, learning a new stack called music production.